TeijiW/TeijiW/README.md

 - I really really love markdown ❤️
 - Already used Linux, Windows and MacOS to programming, and at my opinion, Linux and MacOS are the best to programming (but Windows it's cool)
 - My favorites Linux distros are Pop!_OS and Linux Mint 💚
 - I really really like KDE Plasma and Cinnamon, but GNOME has been winning my heart
+- Unicorns are amazing fictional creatures

 ### My langs
 - Javascript **(main lang)**